openzipkin/zipkin/README.md

 Application’s need to be “instrumented” to report trace data to Zipkin.
 This usually means configuration of a [tracer or instrumentation library](https://zipkin.io/pages/tracers_instrumentation.html).
-The most popular ways to report data to Zipkin are via http or Kafka, though many other options exist, such as Apache ActiveMQ, gRPC and RabbitMQ.
+The most popular ways to report data to Zipkin are via http or Kafka, though many other options exist, such as Apache ActiveMQ, gRPC, RabbitMQ and Apache Pulsar.
 The data served to the UI is stored in-memory, or persistently with a supported backend such as Apache Cassandra or Elasticsearch.